EUROPEAN PEACE RIDE

 Dear Fit4Bike team,

-Stephan and I were also able to experience this fantastic trip to Prague with you.
+Stephan and I had the opportunity to experience this fantastic trip to Prague with you.

-We had wonderful experiences on this special tour and felt many goosebumps.
+We had some wonderful experiences on this special tour and felt many goosebump moments.

-Above all, we were very impressed by the close team spirit and the bond between all the riders and helpers.
-Any physical exertion took a back seat on this tour.
+Above all, we were very impressed by the close camaraderie and bond between all the riders and helpers.
+This made any physical exertion during the tour seem insignificant.

 Every single helper and rider contributed to making it an unforgettable weekend.

-One of my special moments was at the refreshment point in Bärenstein.
+One of my special moments was at the refreshment station in Bärenstein.

-I had briefly doubted whether I would make it home and whether I should give up after all.
+I had briefly doubted whether I would make it home and wondered if I should give up.
 Then I saw the lovingly prepared sandwiches with spreadable sausage.
-And the ladies had "drawn" a bicycle symbol on top.
-Motivating words from my teammates and this attention to detail filled me with optimism again and gave me the final push I needed for the final stretch to the finish in Chemnitz!
+And on top of them, the ladies had "drawn" a bicycle symbol.
+Motivating words from my teammates and this attention to detail filled me with optimism again and gave me the necessary final push for the last stretch to the finish line in Chemnitz!

 This experience with you is simply priceless.
-MANY thanks for that!
+Thank you so much!

 We would love to be part of this team again next time!